magillan21/magillan21.github.io/essays/ouch.md

 I'm working on scripts to connect to AWS from Win10.
 When I try to install a python module or execute a script I get the following error:
-[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1129)
+[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1129) I've verified that the certificate in the environment path is defined so, besides that, I'm not sure what else to use to troubleshoot the issue.
 ```
 **“SSL: CERTIFICATE_VERIFY_FAILED certificate verify failed: unable to get local issuer certificate (_ssl.c:1129)')))”**